shapeintheglass/DanielleRandomizer/modinfo.md

 [list]
 [*]A game crash can result if you start a randomized game on top of an existing save slot.
 Manually deleting old save files before starting a new game in the same slot can fix this issue.
 [*]Occasional game crashes when quitting to menu.
+[*](Still investigating) Some game crashes may occur when loading quicksaves.
+I'm still looking into ways to reproduce this issue.
 [/list]

 Other issues:

 [list]
-[*]If randomizing the neuromod skill tree, ability descriptions may no longer be accurate (ex. toughness III tells you it'll raise your HP to 300, but that assumes that you've already gotten toughness I and II).
+[*]If randomizing the neuromod skill tree, ability descriptions will no longer be accurate (ex. toughness III tells you it'll raise your HP to 300, but that assumes that you've already gotten toughness I and II).
 [*]If installer fails while running, there may not be an indication of this in the UI.
 If it takes too long, check the log.txt file for more info on what happened.
-[*]Temporary directories will not be deleted if there was an issue during randomization/install.
+[*]Temporary directories may not be deleted if there was an issue during randomization/install.
 If these start to pile up, feel free to delete them manually.
 [/list]
+[/spoiler]

 [size=5]Troubleshooting[/size]

+[spoiler]
 In general, check the generated log.txt file to see if there were any issues.
 Please report any issues you find!
 Ideally, also attach the log.txt file, screenshots, and the seed/settings you used.

-Installer takes longer than expected -
+Installer takes longer than expected

 [list]
 [*]Verify that mod files have been created in your Prey directory.
 There should be a new level.pak in each section of Prey/GameSDK/Levels/Campaign (along with a level_backup.pak) as well as a patch_randomizer.pak in Prey/GameSDK/Precache.